MOST PEOPLE ARE ABLE TO USE THEIR CAC WITH WINDOWS 10

-Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo [in the lower left corner of your desktop], select Programs and Features, find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
-It may work now.
-If not, try next Solution.
-Dual persona (PIV) users will not be able to access their email as the built in will NOT read the PIV cert, you need solution 2 or 3 below.
+Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo "4 squares" [in the lower left corner of your desktop], select Programs and Features (now called Apps and Features), find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
+It may work, if it doesn't, try next Solution.
+Dual persona (PIV) users might be able to access their email using the built in Smart Card Ability, your results may vary, if it doesn't read your PIV, you will need to follow Finding 1, Solutions 2 or 3 below.

-Solution3 (ActivClient): ActivClient 126.96.36.199 works great on Windows 10 computers and is available for Army users from links on Army page.
-All others will have to purchase it to try it on your computer.
+Finding 1, Solution2 (ActivID): ActivID ActivClient 220.127.116.11 works great on Windows 10 computers and is available for Army users from links on the Army page.
+All other people will have to get it from you respective branch or purchase it to try it on your computer.

 Finding 2.
 I can't access encrypted emails when using the Edge web browser

-Information (from Microsoft): To understand the problem with OWA, Edge, and S/MIME you need to understand that the OWA S/MIME control is an Active-X control.
-By design Edge does not support Active-X (and Browser Helper Objects); that's good from a security perspective but bad if you want to use Edge with OWA.
+Information (from Microsoft): To understand the problem with OWA, Edge, and S/MIME you need to know the OWA S/MIME is an Active-X control.
+By design Edge does not support Active-X (or Browser Helper Objects); this is good from a security perspective, but bad if you want to use OWA with Edge.
 Windows 10/Edge is a work in progress, Microsoft is planning to use other technologies to replace Active-X sometime in the future.
 In the meantime use Internet Explorer 11.

-Solution 3: To digitally sign PDF-Fs, you'll need to use Internet Explorer, NOT the Edge web browser, and be using Adobe Reader as the default PDF viewer.
-NO other PDF readers will allow digitally signing PDF forms.
+Solution 3: To digitally sign PDFs, you need to use Internet Explorer, NOT the Edge web browser, and have Adobe Reader set as the default PDF viewer.
+NO other PDF readers will allow digitally signing of forms.
 This should happen automatically when installing Adobe Reader.
-If it doesn't, here is how to change the default viewer:
+However, if it doesn't, here is how to change the default viewer: